All Products

 Document Center

-The Domain Name System (DNS) service is a basic service for Kubernetes clusters.
-If the DNS settings of your client are not properly configured or if you use a large cluster, DNS resolution timeouts and failures may occur.
-This topic describes the best practices for configuring DNS services in Kubernetes clusters to help you avoid the issues.
+The Domain Name System (DNS) service is essential for Kubernetes clusters.
+Incorrect DNS settings on your client or the use of large clusters can lead to DNS resolution timeouts and failures.
+This topic describes best practices for configuring DNS services in Kubernetes clusters to prevent such issues.

 Prerequisites